 ECG Vice President and UTW Founder Dr. Nevine Abdelkhalek stated that during the period 19-21 December 2018, five Architects from ECG and eight UTW Graduate Architects (totaling 13 Architects) effectively participated in a Workshop for Architects on Mamluk Geometric Design which was organized by The Egyptian Heritage Rescue Foundation (EHRF) in collaboration with the Egyptian European Organization for Training and Development (EEOTD), and the University to Work Program for UTW Alumni.

 The workshop presented some of the most exciting patterns found on Mamluk pulpits (Minbars) in Cairo and it helped Architects to understand how the Mamlouk Minbars are constructed and how these complex patterns are designed and drawn.

 This workshop was part of the on-going project “Rescuing the Mamluk Minbars of Cairo” which is implemented by EHRF in collaboration with the Ministry of Antiquities.
-It is funded by the British Council’s Cultural Protection Fund in partnership with the Department of Culture Media and Sports (UK).
+The British Council’s Cultural Protection Fund in partnership with the Department of Culture Media and Sports (UK) funds it.